MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal.md

 An Azure service principal is a security identity used by user-created apps, services, and automation tools to access specific Azure resources.
 Think of it as a 'user identity' (login and password or certificate) with a very specific role, and very tightly controlled permissions to access your resources.
 It only needs to be able to do very specific things, unlike a general user identity, and it improves security if you only grant it the minimum permissions level needed to perform its management tasks.

-Right now, Azure CLI 2.0 only supports password-based authentication credentials.
+Right now, Azure CLI 2.0 only supports the creation of password-based authentication credentials.
 In this topic, we'll cover creating a service principal with a specific password, and optionally assigning specific roles to it.

 ## Verify your own permission level